Tech-TTGames/Tickets-Plus/CONTRIBUTING.md

-# Some basic things to note before contributing.
+# Some basic things to note before contributing

 - Create requests in good faith.
 - Make sure yout code is as *clean* as can be